devgateway/ansible-role-nginx/README.md

 block with a redirect to the main server (two server blocks - SSL and plaintext, if the main server uses SSL).
 See Redirect Servers below for details.

+* `name` is an optional base name (without extension) of the config file to generate.
+Use this variable, for instance, if your `server_name` is a regex.
+Otherwise, the first `server_name` will be used, with the leading dot removed.

 * Other recognized contexts are `http`, `maps`, and `upstreams`.
 Each is described below.

 ### `http` Context